 :pushpin: Overview

-AI-Tx Knowledge is a question answering (QA) task that will test models’ ability to answer (binary, categorical, multiple choice) questions about a patient’s genetic test result that should be directly answerable using information in public databases and the scientific literature.
-The task will focus on questions covering five major categories: (1) Established, Targeted Therapies, (2) Established, Supportive Therapies, (3) eligibility for Clinical Trials, (4) Drug Development and Repurposing, and (5) Variant Assessment, with an emphasis on information relevant to amenability for genetic therapies.
+AI-Tx Knowledge is a question answering (QA) task that will test models’ ability to answer therapeutic questions about a patient’s genetic test result that should be directly answerable using information in public databases and the scientific literature.
+The task will focus on questions covering five major categories: (1) Established, Targeted Therapies, (2) Established, Supportive Therapies, (3) identification of and eligibility for Clinical Trials, (4) Drug Development and Repurposing, and (5) Variant Assessment, with an emphasis on information relevant to amenability for genetic therapies.

 Our explicit goal is to craft the challenge in such a way that any successful models will be immediately useful as information processing engines within downstream tasks, including genetic test report generation and drug development.